Looking In the Rearview Mirror

 I heard about her dolls and paper dolls and the growing responsibilities placed on her shoulders too soon.
 She made no complaints.
 I heard her love of her parents and saw her grave loyalty, her absolute refusal to believe anything but the very best of the people who were supposed to be responsible for her.
 Because that too was part of her innocence and I needed to hear that.

-I saw that this little girl was already begun to see that she was not enough.
+I saw that this little girl was already beginning to see that she was not enough.
 She knew.

 No, I might not have followed the instructions correctly at first, but I didn't do this exercise all wrong.
 I'd done just what I was meant to do.
 I was meant to go back and love that little girl, that child who was perhaps teetering on the edge of the knowledge that she wasn't loved but didn't know it yet.
 I was meant to recognize her innocence and to do what I could to preserve it.